US Fulbright Logo

 Housing Arrangements

-Grantees find their housing through Airbnb.
-The Commission can provide recommendations of safe neighborhoods and also provide information about previous places where grantees have stayed, mostly in Quito and the surroundings.
-If your project will take place in another province, we encourage grantees to request help from their affiliation institution.
+The Commission can recommend safer neighborhoods and provide information about previous places where grantees have stayed in Quito.
+If your project will take place in another province, we encourage you to request help from your affiliate institution.

 Fulbright Program Management Contact